-Laser Hair Reduction in Lima, OH
+Laser Hair Removal in Lima, Ohio

 Are you ready to put an end to your painful and time-consuming waxing and shaving routines?
 You may be surprised to learn that both men and women alike visit the Vein Care Center to make unwanted facial and body hair a thing of the past.
 If you live in Lima, Celina or anywhere in the surrounding Auglaize County, OH, area and are ready to toss your razors in the trash, contact us to book your free screening.
 Board-certified and aesthetic-laser-certified family physician Dr. Manu B. Aggarwal, MHSA, MD, and her professional, courteous staff look forward to meeting — and exceeding — your expectations.